Cart 0

 Dive Deeper

-Learn more about the history, people, and places that shape our program Amsterdamthis article co-written by Kathryn Cok (our collaborator), Russell Shorto (author of the Tenet bookclub book, Taking Manhattan, and Paulina Francisco.
+Learn more about the history, people, and places that shape our program Amsterdam.
+This article was co-written by Kathryn Cok (harpsichordist and collaborator), Russell Shorto (author of Taking Manhattan), and Paulina Francisco (soprano).

 Read the Article